Lance McCullers Jr.: 2022

-2023–present
+2023–2026

 During spring training in 2023, McCullers developed a muscle strain in his right arm, and was shut down from throwing until fully recovered.
 As a result, he missed the start of the regular season.
 On June 14, 2023, he underwent season–ending surgery to repair the flexor tendon in his pitching arm and remove a bone spur.
 After he was shut down from throwing in July 2024 while rehabbing, the Astros announced that McCullers would also miss the entire 2024 season.

 On January 25, 2025, it was announced that McCullers would likely not be ready for Opening Day.
 After a 915-day absence, he made his season debut on May 4, 2025, at Rate Field versus the White Sox, and tossed 3 2/3 scoreless innings with three hits, three walks allowed, and four strikeouts.
 However, he surrendered 7 first-inning runs to the Cincinnati Reds in his second start, which led to the eighth time in Astros franchise history that they had been scored upon at least 10 times in a single inning.
 McCullers rebounded on May 28, matched his career-high of 12 strikeouts against the Athletics, yielding 3 runs over 6 innings as the Astros eventually mounted a comeback and won, 5–3.
 He earned his 50th career win on June 3—and first since September 21, 2022—tossing six shutout innings while outdueling Paul Skenes in a 3–0 win versus the Pittsburgh Pirates.